AliceLR/megazeux/arch/darwin/README.md

 which macOS/Xcode produced the component builds.

 NOTE: OS X Mavericks (and presumably older versions) have linker issues when a binary links against both x86_64 and x86_64h dylibs.
-This was fixed in FIXME!!! and any binary containing both should target this OS version minimum *for both*.
+This was found in OS X Mavericks 10.9.5 and is fixed in OS X Yosemite 10.10.5.
+Any binary containing both x86_64 and x86_64h should target 10.10 minimum *for both*.

+NOTE: arm64e builds are reportedly terminated by the kernel immediately in macOS Monterey even with correct signage.
+The reason for this is unknown but it is strongly recommended to use arm64 *only* for now.

 ## PACKAGING